FreshTomato-Project/buildroot-2012.02-arm/README.md

 # **buildroot-2012.02-ARM** #

-**Ready-to-use buildroot for ARM branch - tested only on Debian 10**
+**Ready-to-use buildroot for ARM branch - tested on Debian 10/11/12**

 To build the toolchain, just run: